apache/mynewt-site/docs/os/tutorials/bletiny_project.md

-## NimBLE project
+## Create a project

-This tutorial explains how to start BLE 4.2 on a board and start seeing some BLE related statistics.
+This tutorial explains how to create a  BLE 4.2 on a board and start seeing some BLE related statistics.